-Jesus stood and spake out, saying, If any man thirst, let him come unto me, and drink.
+Jesus stood and \ spake out, saying, If any man thirst, let him come unto me, and drink.

-shall be a source of living light.
+38. He that believeth \ in my work shall be a source of living light.

-- 39. This spake he of the Spirit, which they that believe on him should receive: - 40.
-Many of the people therefore, when they heard this saying, said, Of a truth this is the Prophet. - 41.
-Others said, This is the Christ.
-But some said.
-Shall Christ come out of Galilee? - 42.
-Hath not the Scripture said, That Christ cometh of the seed of David, and out of the town of Bethlehem, where David was?
+40. Many of the people therefore, when they heard this saving, said, Of a truth this is the Prophet.

+41. Others said, This is the Christ.
+But some said, Shall Christ come out of Galilee?

+42. Hath not the Scripture said, That Christ cometh of the seed of David, and out of the town of Bethlehem, where David was?
-43. So there was a division among the people

-because of him.
+43. So there was a division among the people because of him.

-- 44. And some of them would have taken him; but no man laid hands on him. - 45.
-Then came the officers to the chief priests and Pharisees; and they said unto them, Why have ye not brought him? - 46.
-The officers answered, Never man spake like - this man. - 47.
-Then answered them the Pharisees, Are ye also deceived? - 48.
-Have any of the rulers or of the Pharisees believed on him?
-[49] - 50.
-Nicodemus saith unto them, (he that came to Jesus by night, being one of them,) - 51.
-Doth our law judge any man, before it hear him, and know what he doeth? - 52.
-They answered and said unto him, Art thou also of Galilee?
-Search and look: for out of Galilee ariseth no prophet. - 53.
-And every man went his own way home.
+44. And some of them would have taken him; but no man laid hands on him.

+45. Then came the officers to the chief priests and Pharisees; and they said unto them, Why have ye not brought him?

+46. The officers answered, Never man spake like this man.

+47. Then answered them the Pharisees, Are ye also deceived?

+48. Have any of the rulers or of the Pharisees believed on him?
+[49]

+50. Nicodemus saith unto them, (he that came to Jesus by night, being one of them,)

+51. Doth our law judge any man, before it hear him, and know what he doeth?

+52. They answered and said unto him, Art thou also of Galilee?
+Search and look: for out of Galilee ariseth no prophet.

+53. And every man went \\\\ his own way home.

 INTERPOLATIONS-37. cried.
-88. on me, as the Scripture hath said, out out of his belly ahall flow rivers of living water 39.
-But, for the Holy Ghost was not yet given; because that Jesus was not yet glorified.
-49. But this people who coweth not the law are cursed.
+38. ou me, as the Scripture hath said, out out of his belly shall flow rivers of living water 39.
+But, for the Holy Ghost was not yet given; because that Jews was not yet glorified.
+49. But this people who knoweth not the law are cursed.
 53. unto his own house.

 JOHN VIII-Teaching in the temple-protecting the woman accused.
 CHAPTER VIII.

-IESUS went unto the mount of Olives.
+TESUS went unto the mount of Olives.

-2. And early in the morning he came again into the temple, and all the people came unto him; and he sat down and taught them.
+U 2.
+And early in the morning he came again intothe temple, and all the people came unto him; and he sat down and taught them.

-And the scribes and Pharisees brought unto him a woman taken in adultery; and when they had set her in the midst.
+3. And the scribes and Pharisees brought unto him a woman taken in adultery; and when they had set her in the midst,